 Our products are used by organizations of all sizes to accomplish effective group communication.
 Our end-users range from some of the world's largest and most prestigious companies and institutions to small and medium-sized businesses, educational institutions, and government organizations as well as individual consumers.
-We sell our products to these end-users primarily through a network of independent distributors who in turn sell our products to dealers, systems integrators, and value-added resellers.
-The Company also sells products on a limited basis directly to dealers, systems integrators, value-added resellers, and end-users.
+We sell our products to these end-users primarily through a network of independent distributors which in turn sell our products to dealers, systems integrators, and value-added resellers.
+We also sell products on a limited basis directly to dealers, systems integrators, value-added resellers, and end-users.